 From the castle walls it is possible to see the top of a dam, which flooded the valley in the 1980s and banked up the Raba River creating the Dobczyce Lake to provide drinking water for Kraków.
 The Raba River was banked up in 1986 and was held back in the valley with a dam wall over 700 metres long creating the a lake with an area of 10 km2 and capacity of 125 million m3.

 This website is a travel Guide about the country of Polska which is located in central Europe.
-You are very welcome to visit our site and we hope that you will enjoy the experience.
+You are very welcome to visit my site and I hope that you will enjoy the experience.

 It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to us.